Egypt PM to visit donor Qatar amid IMF loan talks

-CAIRO (Reuters) - Egypt’s prime minister was due in Qatar on Tuesday for talks with his country’s biggest Gulf Arab financial backer as Cairo is negotiating for an IMF loan to help ease a deepening economic crisis.
+CAIRO, April 9 (Reuters) - Egypt’s prime minister was due in Qatar on Tuesday for talks with his country’s biggest Gulf Arab financial backer as Cairo is negotiating for an IMF loan to hep ease a deepening economic crisis.

 Hisham Kandil was to fly to Doha after attending the swearing in of Kenya’s new president in Nairobi, his office said.
 He is due to hold a joint news conference with Qatari Prime Minister Sheikh Hamad bin Jassim al-Thani on Wednesday.